Billy Guyton: Māori All Blacks

 In October 2016 Guyton, who affiliated with the Ngāpuhi, Ngāti Pikiao, and Ngāti Raukawa iwi, was named in the Māori All Blacks squad for their end of year tour to the Northern Hemisphere.

 Retirement and death

 Guyton announced his retirement from playing rugby in October 2018, aged 28, after repeated concussions suffered in official matches had left him with symptoms of chronic traumatic encephalopathy (CTE).

 He died in Nelson on 15 May 2023, at the age of 33.
 Reports in New Zealand media suggested Guyton died from suspected suicide.

 Guyton's family decided to donate his brain to the Neurological Foundation Human Brain Bank at the University of Auckland; following post mortem analyses conducted in New Zealand and Australia, he was diagnosed with stage 2 CTE in March 2024, becoming the first New Zealand based player to be officially diagnosed with the disease.
-The pathologist's report also found that Guyton's brain presented trauma induced cavum septum pellucidum, as well as age related tau deposits.
+The pathologist's report also found that Guyton's brain presented trauma induced cavum septi pellucidi, as well as age related tau deposits.